dlovric-margins/mason_bricks/README.md

 ## Using bricks
 1. Enter the desired flutter project directory
 2. Run in terminal ``mason make new_feature`` where **new_feature** is the brick we are using

+## Updating bricks if new changes we pushed to github

+Entered desired repository (your project)

+run in terminal
+1. ``mason cache clear``
+2. ``mason get``

+This will clear cache and get all bricks that are added to mason.yaml